 When does outgassing occur in a PCB?

 Outgassing occurs during the soldering process and can also occur when the board is exposed to high temperature and vacuum conditions.
-It is also caused by poor material choices and manufacturing errors.
+Poor material choices and manufacturing errors also cause it.

 Outgassing during the soldering process

 When a circuit board is soldered, any moisture present near the hole is heated and converted to vapor.
 This gas causes gaps in the solder mask when it escapes.
 Outgassing can occur due to the following: